-SECTION C: PERSONAL REPRESENTATIVE'S RELATIONSHIP TO MEMBER (select one) Parent/guardian of a minor - Attach a copy of the copy of attorney with authority to make health copy of signed Power or Attorney form Executor or administrator of the deceased mer other legal documents evidencing executor or Other: (Please describe your relationship to the make health care decisions on behalf of the next of the make health care decisions on behalf of the next of the make health care decisions on behalf of the next of the make health care decisions on behalf of the next of the make health care decisions on behalf of the next of the make health care decisions on behalf of the next of the make health care decisions on behalf of the next of the make health care decisions on behalf of the next of the decisions of the decis mber's estate - Attach Letters Testamentary or r administrator status e member and attach proof of your authority to SECTION D: TYPE OF INFORMATION TO BE PERSONAL REPRESENTATIVE (select all that apply) DISCLOSED/USED/RECEIVED BY THE Prior Authorization/Referral Info Case Management Member ID Card Premium Invoices Plan Documents (e.g., Member ID Card, Memavailable, Handbook, Explanation of Benefits) Other: SECTION E: PLEASE RETURN THIS COMPLET DOCUMENTATION TO THE FOLLOWING MAIL Mailing Address: Denver Health Medical Plan Attn: Health Plan Services 938 Bannock Street, MC 6000 Denver, CO 80204 Secured Fax #: 303-602-2138 SECTION F: MEMBER/SUBSCRIBER'S SIGNAT TIDE.
-I have completed the above information.
-I acknow to treat my Personal Representative as myself.
-Signature of Member/Subscriber Date
+SECTION C: PERSONAL REPRESENTATIVE'S F RELATIONSHIP TO MEMBER (select one) OParent/guardian of a minor - Attach a copy of the e minor's birth certificate or proof of guardianship O Power of attorney with authority to make health care decisions on behalf of a member - Attach a copy of signed Power or Attorney form O Executor or administrator of the deceased mem other legal documents evidencing executor or Other: (Please describe your relationship to the make health care decisions on behalf of the m SECTION D: TYPE OF INFORMATION TO BE D NSCI OSED/USED/DECEIVED BY THE PERSONAL NISCLOSED/OSED/RECEIVED BY THE REPRESENTATIVE (select all that apply) O Prior Authorization/Referral Info O Enrollment/Benefits Case Management O Pharmacy Information Member ID Card ○ Claims O Premium Invoices O Grievance and Appeals Plan Documents (e.g., Member ID Card, Memb available, Handbook, Explanation of Benefits) without limitation Other: OFFICE OF THE PETUDE THE COMPLETE TO FORM AND ALL GURDORTING SECTION E: PLEASE RETURN THIS COMPLETE DOCUMENTATION TO THE FOLLOWING MAILIN Mailing Address: Secured Fax #: Denver Health Medical Plan Attn: Health Plan Services 303-602-2138 777 Bannock Street, MC 6000 Denver, CO 80204 SECTION F: MEMBER/SUBSCRIBER'S SIGNATU JRE: I have completed the above information.
+I acknowle to treat my Personal Representative as myself. edge that by signing this form I authorize DHMP Signature of Member/Subscriber Date